Building material: Wet-laid clay walls

 Wet-laid, or damp, walls are made by using the mud or clay mixture directly without forming blocks and drying them first.
 The amount of and type of each material in the mixture used leads to different styles of buildings.
 The deciding factor is usually connected with the quality of the soil being used.
 Larger amounts of clay are usually employed in building with cob, while low-clay soil is usually associated with sod house or sod roof construction.
 The other main ingredients include more or less sand/gravel and straw/grasses.
 Rammed earth is both an old and newer take on creating walls, once made by compacting clay soils between planks by hand; nowadays forms and mechanical pneumatic compressors are used.

 Soil, and especially clay, provides good thermal mass; it is very good at keeping temperatures at a constant level.
 Homes built with earth tend to be naturally cool in the summer heat and warm in cold weather.
 Clay holds heat or cold, releasing it over a period of time like stone.
 Earthen walls change temperature slowly, so artificially raising or lowering the temperature can use more resources than in say a wood built house, but the heat/coolness stays longer.

-People building with mostly dirt and clay, such as cob, sod, and adobe, created homes that have been built for centuries in western and northern Europe, Asia, as well as the rest of the world, and continue to be built, though on a smaller scale.
+People have been building homes with mostly dirt and clay, such as cob, sod, and adobe, for centuries around the world and continue to do so, though on a smaller scale.
 Some of these buildings have remained habitable for hundreds of years.

 Structural clay blocks and bricks

-Mud-bricks, also known by their Spanish name adobe are ancient building materials with evidence dating back thousands of years BC.
+Mud-bricks, also known by their Spanish name adobe, are ancient building materials whose evidence dates back thousands of years.
 Compressed earth blocks are a more modern type of brick used for building more frequently in industrialized society since the building blocks can be manufactured off site in a centralized location at a brickworks and transported to multiple building locations.
 These blocks can also be monetized more easily and sold.

-Structural mud bricks are almost always made using clay, often clay soil and a binder are the only ingredients used, but other ingredients can include sand, lime, concrete, stone and other binders.
+Structural mud bricks are almost always made using clay, often clay soil, and a binder; these may be the only ingredients used or other ingredients including sand, lime, concrete, stone can be included as binders.
 The formed or compressed block is then air dried and can be laid dry or with a mortar or clay slip.

 Sand

-Sand is used with cement, and sometimes lime, to make mortar for masonry work and plaster.
+Sand is used with cement and sometimes lime to make mortar for masonry work and plaster.
 Sand is also used as a part of the concrete mix.
 An important low-cost building material in countries with high sand content soils is the Sandcrete block, which is weaker but cheaper than fired clay bricks.
 Sand reinforced polyester composite are used as bricks.